stonemjs/docs/src/docs/architecture/container.md

 ## Aliases

-In Stone.js, you can assign **aliases** to your services — alternate names used when resolving a service.
+In Stone.js, you can assign **aliases** to your services, alternate names used when resolving a service.
 This is more than just syntactic sugar.
 It’s a **best practice** that safeguards your app against name mangling (like minification during bundling), Facilitates destructuring DI, and improves long-term flexibility.

 ### Why Use Aliases?